vovanmix/react-starter/readme.md

 to put a custom pre-loading script in vanilla js if necessary.
 If not needed, the references to these files can be removed from the html.

+Some newer features, like `array.includes`, are available only in the main app by default, and not available in `head.js`.
+It is possible to make them available in head as well by adding `import "babel-polyfill";` to the `head.js`.

 ### Builds
 When building for production, files will be minified and will include unique hashes in their name.
 One hash per build.
 A manifest file will be created in `dist`, containing this hash.